kannankvs/mddocs/Management VRF Design Document Namespace.md

 **Step1:**
 For all packets arriving on management interface, change the destination IP address to "iip2" and route it.
 This is achieved by creating a new iptables chain "MgmtVrfChain", linking all incoming packets to this chain lookup and then doing DNAT to change the destination IP as given in the following example.

-    C6: Create the Chain "MgmtVrfChain":
+    C10: Create the Chain "MgmtVrfChain":
          ip netns exec management iptables -t nat -N MgmtVrfChain

-    C7: Link all incoming packets to the chain lookup: ip netns exec management iptables -t nat -A PREROUTING -i eth0 -j MgmtVrfChain
+    C11: Link all incoming packets to the chain lookup: ip netns exec management iptables -t nat -A PREROUTING -i eth0 -j MgmtVrfChain

-    C8: Create DNAT rule to change destination IP to iip2 (ex: for SSH packets with destination port 22): ip netns exec management iptables -t nat -A MgmtVrfChain -p tcp --dport 22 -j DNAT --to-destination 192.168.1.2
+    C12: Create DNAT rule to change destination IP to iip2 (ex: for SSH packets with destination port 22): ip netns exec management iptables -t nat -A MgmtVrfChain -p tcp --dport 22 -j DNAT --to-destination 192.168.1.2

-Similarly, add rules for each application destination port numbers as required.
+Similarly, add rules for each application destination port numbers (SSH, SNMP, FTP, HTTP, NTP, TFTP, NetConf) as required.
 Once if the destination IP is changed to iip2, management namespace routing instance will take of routing these packets via the outport iif1.
 Original destination IP will be saved & tracked using the linux conntrack table for doing the appropriate reverse NAT for reply packets.
+When user wants to run any new application, a new rule with the appropriate dport should be added.

-Alternatively, if all packets arriving in management interface can be handed over to the applications running in default NS, a default rule for all port numbers can be added in this rule (by ommitting the --dport) instead of application specific rule.
+Alternatively, if all packets arriving in management interface can be handed over to the applications running in default NS without validating the destination port, a default rule for all application port numbers can be added in this rule (by ommitting the --dport) instead of application specific rule.
+This design point should be reviewed and a decision has to be taken.

 **Step2:**
 After routing, use POST routing SNAT rule to change the source IP address to iip1 as given in the following example.

-    C9: Add a post routing SNAT rule to change Source IP address: ip netns exec management iptables -t nat -A POSTROUTING -o if1 -j SNAT --to-source 192.168.1.1
+    C13: Add a post routing SNAT rule to change Source IP address: ip netns exec management iptables -t nat -A POSTROUTING -o if1 -j SNAT --to-source 192.168.1.1

 This rule does source NAT for all packets that are routed through iif1 and changes the source IP to iip1.
 Original source IP will be saved & tracked using the linux conntrack table for doing the appropriate reverse NAT for reply packets.
 Once if the source IP is changed to iip2, packets are sent out of iif1, which are received in iif2 by the default namespace.
 All those packets will be routed using the default routing instance.
 These packets with destination IP iip2 are self destined packets and hence they will be handed over to the appropriate application deamons running in the default namespace.